uj-robotics/krakrobot2016-online/examples/python/README.md

 # Tutorial

+Simulator implements single-threaded simulation of robot.
+Simulator asks for next action in a loop.
+If you request (as action) reading from sensor, it will wait until results are available, pass result to your robot and then continue loop.

 ## Turner bot ##

 Our goal will be to write bot that is doing 90 degrees turns and is picking fields